code-mattclaffey/performance-kit/02-fouc-vs-foic/readme.md

 Measuring the value for this would be to get a film strip from [Web Page Test](https://www.webpagetest.org) and then get another film strip after the implementation.
 Once you have the comparison you can show the client/project manager the improvement for extra brownie points. :wink:

-If you look at the [before example](http://performance-kit.surge.sh/02/before.html) & compare it to the [after example](http://performance-kit.surge.sh/02/after.html) we should see a difference when I reload the page on a **Regular 3G connection (Network Panel > DevTools)**.

 **Tip:** - click the capture screenshots button to view a filmstrip of the page load.

+## Results

-Before.html - We was the content did not appear on the page until 4.32 seconds whereas with FOUC our content appear in 1.04 seconds.
+FOIC content did not appear on the page until 4.32 seconds whereas with FOUC our content appear in 1.04 seconds.

 Before.html